-- Survey other students you know to see if you can find a reasonable amount of interest in your proposed group. - If it is curriculum-related, be sure to contact everyone in that program. - Contact a faculty or staff member who has expressed an interest.
+- 1. Survey other students you know to see if you can find a reasonable amount of interest in your proposed group. - 2.
+If it is curriculum-related, be sure to contact everyone in that program. - 3.
+Contact a faculty or staff member who has expressed an interest.
 An advisor can help you with the details of organizing your club and carrying out your objectives.
-All clubs and organizations are required to have an advisor. - Visit Pride Portal and attend one of the weekly or bi-weekly Pride Portal Zoom Training Sessions.
-Join the Center for Student Leadership Development (S1-11/S1-12) to discuss your proposal and get information on how to proceed to start the club. - After identifying an advisor and prospective members, submit your club registration online via Pride Portal.
-SGA will accept and deliberate on funding requests from each club and allocate on a view-point/content-neutral basis.
+All clubs and organizations are required to have an advisor. - 4.
+Visit Pride Portal and attend one of the weekly or bi-weekly Pride Portal Zoom Training Sessions.
+Join the Center for Student Leadership Development (S1-12) to discuss your proposal and get information on how to proceed to start the club. - 5.
+After identifying an advisor and prospective members, visit the Pride Portal for the schedule for the DO MORE @ CCP!
+How to Get Involved Outside the Classroom.
+Pride Portal and Student Club Training Sessions.

-Be sure to check with the Center for Student Leadership Development for materials that you will need to carry out your group's mission (quidelines, requisition forms, etc.).
+Be sure to check with the Center for Student Leadership Development for materials that you will need to carry out your group's mission (guidelines, requisition forms, etc.).
 You can now carry the name of the College and represent the student body.
 This is a serious responsibility and should be considered often as you plan your activities.
 Official student groups and organizations must be open for membership to all Community College of Philadelphia students in good standing.
 Official student organizations shall not deny membership or participation on the basis of race, color, religion, national origin, gender, age, disability, citizenship, veteran status, sexual orientation, gender identity or expression or any other status protected under federal, state, or local law unless otherwise permitted under applicable Federal law.

-Certain performance-based requirements may be imposed on a view-point neutral/belief-neutral and status-neutral basis.
+Certain performance-based requirements may be imposed on a viewpoint neutral/belief-neutral and status-neutral basis.
 For example, honor societies may require a minimum GPA or matriculation into an academic program and singing groups may require students to audition.